Seventh-Grade Spelling Words, Activities & Resources

 Seventh Grade Spelling Curriculum Sequence

-Children learn through various spelling activities that include many creative methods that make the seventh grade spelling program fun for them.
+Children learn through various spelling activities that include many creative methods that make the seventh-grade spelling program fun for them.
 Remember, every child learns at a different rate, so what works for some students, may not be the correct approach for your child.
-Which is why so many parents enjoy Time4Learning’s self-paced, modularized lesson plans.
+This is why so many parents enjoy Time4Learning’s self-paced, modularized lesson plans.
 You can skip lessons that teach concepts your child has already mastered and repeat those he or she has not.
 The choice is yours.

 Foundational Spelling Skills